iceye-ltd/product-documentation/docs/productspecification/dataproducts.md

 ##### _Figure 5-2: An illustration of the 13 different sub-apertures and their individual coloring.._

-CSI images are only produced for the Dwell and Dwell Fine imaging modes because of their long total illumination duration of 25 seconds.
+CSI images are only produced for the Dwell, Dwell Fine and Dwell Precise imaging modes because of their long total illumination duration of 25 seconds.
 Dividing the total collection into 13 sub-apertures results in 13 sub-apertures with illumination periods of approximately 1.9 seconds each.

 The CSI format uses a  GeoTIFF container so the image can be viewed by any regular or geospatial image viewer.
 The exact time, duration, color and satellite location for each sub-aperture is available as metadata in the CSI GeoTIFF product file.

 ### 5.4.2 SAR Video (VID)

 **SAR Video (VID)** is similar to the CSI product described in Section [5.4.1](#541-colorized-sub-aperture-image-csi-3) in which the acquired SAR data is first divided into multiple sub-apertures.
 However, in the case of SAR Video each discrete sub-aperture image is used as a frame to compile a short video clip.
-The Dwell and Dwell Fine imaging generate 25-second videos consisting of 25 individual frames.
+The Dwell, Dwell Fine and Dwell Precise imaging modes generate 25-second videos consisting of 25 individual frames.

 The VID product is useful in applications for which the motion of moving objects, such as vessels and land vehicles, is to be analyzed.
 By simple inspection and analysis of a video, it is possible to infer the general direction and speed of the moving object.
 SAR Video is also effective for detecting objects hidden in forested areas as well as human-made objects as these tend to give bright reflections revealed as glints when playing a video.